Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

-ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of your business applications without the need to manaully login to the controller - thereby saving time, cost, human errror etc.
+ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of AppDynamics business applications, Server Viz, dashboarding, etc  without the need to manaully login to the controller.
+Automated configuration saves time, hussle and cost, it decreases human error, and maintains consistency of naming conventations accross a customer estate.

 ConfigMyApp design is based on the DevOps configuration-as-code paradigm.
 It enhances medium and large scale application configuration and dashboarding with a specific objective in mind - the ability to plug it into customers' Continous Integration and Deployment pipelines - such as Jenkins, Harness, TeamCity, GitLab, Bamboo, etc.

-Being able to remotely create and update configurations in AppDynamics will significantly ehance adoption and time to value.
+Being able to remotely create and update configurations in AppDynamics will significantly ehance useradoption, time to value and configuraion-as-code appeals to the DevOps team.

 # Supported Components

-ConfigMyApp supports the configuration of the following components:
+ConfigMyApp supports the configuration of the following AppDynamics components:

  - Business transactions detection rules
     Include and Exclude Rules for the following transactions for :